gostnort/FlightCheckPy/resources/technical_api_documentation.md

 ## 📈 Performance Optimizations

-### Statistics Caching
-- **Time-based cache**: 5-minute cache duration for statistics
-- **Automatic invalidation**: Cache cleared on database modifications
-- **Efficient queries**: Optimized SQL queries for statistics
-- **Memory management**: Cache size controlled by time expiration

-### Database Operations
+### In-Memory Database
-- **Connection pooling**: Efficient database connection management
-- **Indexed queries**: Proper indexing for performance
-- **Batch operations**: Bulk operations where possible
+- The application now runs entirely on an in-memory database, minimizing disk I/O for all operations.
+- **Automatic Persistence**: A robust auto-save mechanism ensures data is written back to the original file upon modification or when switching databases, preventing data loss.

 ### UI Responsiveness
 - **Lazy loading**: Statistics loaded on demand
 - **Pagination**: Large datasets displayed in manageable chunks
-- **Background processing**: Heavy operations don't block UI

 ### Data Cleaning Performance
 - **Efficient regex patterns**: Optimized character replacement operations
 - **Batch processing**: Database cleaning operations use transactions
 - **Memory management**: Line-by-line processing for large files
-- **Caching**: Cleaning results cached where appropriate

-This technical documentation provides comprehensive information about the system's functions, their parameters, return types, and relationships for developers working with the HBPR Processing System, including all recent enhancements for statistics management, accepted passengers tracking, TKNE-based calculations, and comprehensive data cleaning solutions for preventing and resolving binary/hexadecimal character issues.
+This technical documentation provides comprehensive information about the system's functions, their parameters, return types, and relationships for developers working with the HBPR Processing System, including all recent enhancements for the in-memory database architecture, automatic persistence, and comprehensive data cleaning solutions.